the decadence of aubergine

 Banish the black! burn the blue ! and bury the beige!
 From now on ….

+Think Pink!
 Think Pink when you shop for summer clothes!
+Think Pink!
+Think Pink when you want that "quelque chose"! "

 The redoubtable Kay Thompson, who ought to be inducted into the Homo Hall of Fame as an honorary gay man, was Judy Garland’s vocal coach, which tells you a lot, and, when not flailing her arms about while talking and calling it “cabaret singing”, also wrote a series of children’s books called “Eloïse”, about a little girl who lives at the Plaza Hotel in New York.